shreyasl10/Dotfiles/Readme.md

 10) That's it! you should be good to go now.
 Reboot once just to be safe and login to your new system

-## P.S
+## Tips

-I have kept the keybindings common between both the BSPWM as well as openbox desktop to get a better experience.
+1) I have kept the keybindings common between both the BSPWM as well as openbox desktop to get a better experience.
 Do change them as per your requirements.

-<u>Tip</u> : You can change the themes on bspwm with the keybind Ctrl+Alt+T and you can use the Obmenu on openbox to do the same.
+2) You can change the themes on bspwm with the keybind Ctrl+Alt+T and you can use the Obmenu on openbox to do the same.

+3) If for some reason you find the gtk-theme or icons not changing with change in global theme, open lxappearance either from rofi or from the terminal and change the theme accordingly.